MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

     GO
     ```

-1. Select **Execute** to execute this query.

     The above T-SQL code will create an Extended Event session that will capture blocking events.
 The data will contain the following elements:

     - Client application name
     - Client host name
     - Database ID
     - Database name
     - NT Username
     - Session ID
     - T-SQL Text
     - Username

-1. Select **New Query** from SQL Server Management Studio.
+1. Select **New Query**.
 Copy and paste the following T-SQL code into the query window.
+Select **Execute** to execute this query.

+    ```sql
+    EXEC sp_configure 'blocked process threshold (s)', 60 GO
+    RECONFIGURE WITH OVERRIDE
+    GO
+    ```

+    **Note:** The command above specify the threshold, in seconds, at which blocked process reports are generated.
+As a result, we are not required to wait as long for the *blocked_process_report* to be raised in this lesson.

-Select the **Execute** button to execute this query.
+1. Select **New Query**.
+Copy and paste the following T-SQL code into the query window.
+Select **Execute** to execute this query.

     ```sql
     USE AdventureWorks2017